Creative burnout feels like someone unplugged your brain and walked off with the cable.

 Burnout didn’t just politely tap on my door.
 It barged in, flipped a table, and caused my brain to make noises like dial-up Internet circa 1998.
 Deeee doop.
 Ding, ding!
 Skrrrrrtttt.

-Blank pages, half-finished canvases, and spreadsheets stared back at me, their contents as indecipherable as hieroglyphics.
+Blank pages, half-finished canvases, and spreadsheets stared back at me, their contents as The symptoms looked like:

 How Apps Helped Me Get Unstuck